Uniformizing Gromov hyperbolic spaces with Busemann functions: Hyperbolic fillings

 by inequality \eqref{tau requirement}, noting that the final inquality here is equivalent to

-which is equivalent to \eqref{tau requirement}.
+which is implied by \eqref{tau requirement}.
 It follows that $v \in B(u)$ and therefore $B(v) \cap B(u) \neq \emptyset$.
 Thus $v$ is joined to $u$ by a vertical edge.
 Since the roles of $v$ and $w$ are symmetric, we conclude by the same calculation that $B(w) \cap B(u) \neq \emptyset$, i.e., $w$ is also joined to $u$ by a vertical edge.
 Thus $u$ is a cone point for $\{v,w\}$.
-Since a cone point on an adjacent level is trivially maximal, we conclude that $u$ is a branch point for $\{v,w\}$. \end{proof}
+Since a cone point for a pair of distinct vertices on an adjacent level is trivially maximal, we conclude that $u$ is a branch point for $\{v,w\}$. \end{proof}

 We can now show that the graph $X$ is connected.

 \begin{prop} For each $v,w \in V$ there is a branch point $u$ for the set $\{v,w\}$ that satisfies

 Consequently the graph $X$ is connected. \end{prop}